oracle-livelabs/adb/adb-prometheus/create-schema-and-package/create-schema-and-package.md

 ### Prerequisites

-- ADMIN access to your ADB-D instance (via SQLcl or SQL Worksheet)
+- ADMIN access to your Autonomous AI Database instance (via SQLcl or SQL Worksheet)

 ## Task 1: Create the PROM\_EXPORTER Schema

-1. Connect to your ADB-D instance as **ADMIN** using SQLcl or SQL Worksheet.
+1. Connect to your Autonomous AI Database instance as **ADMIN** using SQLcl or SQL Worksheet.

 2. Run the following SQL to create the schema and grant the necessary privileges: